 STEP-UP OMAHA! recruits, trains, and places prepared Omaha youth and young adults age 14 to 21, in mutually beneficial paid summer jobs and work experience opportunities.

-In 2020, the Step-Up Omaha program is growing and expanding.
-With the City of Omaha, United Way and other local funders supporting, the program is expected to connect 800 youth to career exploration, on the job training and internships.
+In 2022, the Step-Up Omaha program will continue growing and expanding.
+With the City of Omaha, Charles E Lakin Foundation, United Way and other local funders supporting, the program is expected to connect 800 to 1,000 youth to career exploration, on the job training, internships and entrepreneurship opportunities.

-With the support of the Charles E. Lakin Foundation, a pilot program, Step-Up Council Bluffs will be launched for the first time.
+With the support of the Charles E. Lakin Foundation, a pilot program, Step-Up Council Bluffs will be launched for the first time in 2022.

 The vision of the Step-Up Omaha! program is collaborating to bridge the employment gap and invest in the workforce of the future by recruiting, training, and preparing career-minded youth and young adults in our community to make positive life choices, empowering them to fully maximize their personal potential through educational and career opportunities.

 Step-Up Omaha! is an initiative of the Empowerment Network in collaboration with the City of Omaha.
-Community partners include: Banister’s Leadership Academy, Boys & Girls Club of the Midlands, Heartland Workforce Solutions, Hope Center for Kids, Girls Inc., Metropolitan Community College, Omaha Economic Development Corporation, Omaha Housing Authority, Omaha Public Schools, PACE,Urban League of Nebraska and the United Way of the Midlands.
+Community partners include: Boys & Girls Club of the Midlands, Heartland Workforce Solutions, Hope Center for Kids, Girls Inc., Metropolitan Community College, Omaha Public Schools, PACE,Urban League of Nebraska and the United Way of the Midlands.